COURT OF CRIMINAL APPEALS OPINIONS

 Trial Court Judge: Judge J. Robert Carter, Jr.

-The defendant, Javonte Thomas, was convicted by a Shelby County Criminal Court jury of first degree premeditated murder and sentenced to life imprisonment.
-In this appeal, he challenges the sufficiency of the convicting evidence and the trial court's denial of his motion to suppress his statement to police.
-Following our review, we affirm the judgment of the trial court.
+The defendant, Allen Booker, was convicted by a Shelby County Criminal Court jury of aggravated robbery, a Class B felony, and was sentenced to ten years in the Department of Correction.
+On appeal, he argues that the trial court erred in denying his motion to suppress his statement and that the evidence is insufficient to sustain his conviction.
+After review, we affirm the judgment of the trial court.

 Shelby Court of Criminal Appeals